dcppc/uncle-archie/Readme.md

 <img src="https://raw.githubusercontent.com/charlesreid1/uncle-archie/master/docs/images/unclearchiebk.svg?sanitize=true" width="100px"/>

+> "But, I say," said Archie, "it's all a mistake, you know.
+Absolutely
+> a frightful error, my dear old constables.
+I'm not the lad you're
+> after at all.
+The chappie you want is a different sort of fellow
+> altogether.
+Another blighter entirely."
+> - P. G. Wodehouse, _The Indiscretions of Archie_

 **Uncle Archie** is a home-brewed continuous integration server.
 It handles pull request checks (build-test) and push-to-deploy functionality (build-test-deploy).
 It is written in Python